git-tfs/git-tfs/README.md

 ## Use git-tfs

-You need .NET 4 and either the 2008, 2010 or 2012 version of Team Explorer installed.
+You need .NET 4 and either the 2010, 2012 or 2013 version of Team Explorer installed (or Visual Studio).

 ### Help